alexle/alexle.github.com/posts/change-one-word.markdown

 ## You Don't Have To, You Get To ##

 It's as simple as it sounds.
-Instead of always thinking you "have" to do something, switch the words to you "get" to do it.
+Instead of always thinking you "have" to do something, switch the word with you "get" to do it.

 * I get to go to the gym
 * I get to do homework for college